-Some people who require minimal support may pay board to live in someone's home in return for cooked meals, washing and cleaning.
+People who need minimal support can pay board to live in someone's home, with cooked meals, laundry and cleaning included.

-Group homes are where four or five people live in a home with support staff.
+Group homes are where several unrelated people live in a home with support staff.

-This style of accommodation is for people who require access to 24-hour support, help with meals, personal hygiene and social activities.
+This style of accommodation is for people who need 24-hour support, including help with meals, personal hygiene, appointments and social activities.

 Supported residential facilities

-Supported residential facilities (SRFs) are privately-operated group homes for people who need lower levels of assistance, including people with disability, mental illness and older people.
+Supported residential facilities (SRFs) are privately-operated group homes for people who need lower levels of assistance.

 The Catalyst Foundation Seniors Information Service has more SRF information, advice and current vacancy listings.